stat545ubc-2021/jana-mini-data-analysis/mini-data-analysis-3.md

 “Milestone1” and “output”) has a `README` file, explaining in a sentence or two what is in the folder, in plain language (it’s enough to say something like “This folder contains the source for Milestone 1”).

-## Output (2 points)

-All output is recent and relevant:

--   All Rmd files have been `knit`ted to their output, and all data files saved from Exercise 3 above appear in the `output` folder.
--   All of these output files are up-to-date – that is, they haven’t fallen behind after the source (Rmd) files have been updated.
--   There should be no relic output files.
-For example, if you were knitting an Rmd to html, but then changed the output to be only a markdown file, then the html file is a relic and should be deleted.

-Our recommendation: delete all output files, and re-knit each milestone’s Rmd file, so that everything is up to date and relevant.

-PS: there’s a way where you can run all project code using a single command, instead of clicking “knit” three times.
-More on this in STAT 545B!

-## Error-free code (1 point)

-This Milestone 3 document knits error-free.
-(We’ve already graded this aspect for Milestone 1 and 2)

-## Tagged release (1 point)

-You’ve tagged a release for Milestone 3.
-(We’ve already graded this aspect for Milestone 1 and 2)